Chum4k3r/ossom/docs/index.rst

-..
-PyTTa documentation master file, created by sphinx-quickstart on Sat May 23 13:14:36 2020.
+.. ossom documentation master file, created by sphinx-quickstart on Sat May 23 13:14:36 2020.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.